fenago/puppet-course/quickstart/md/Lab_8.md

 is the kind of simple, encouraging, unrealistic example you\'ll see in product documentation or on a conference slide.

-Real-life Puppet code is often more complicated, however, with logic and conditionals and special cases, and extra resources that need to be added, and so forth.
-We don\'t want to duplicate all this code when we use Tomcat as part of another role (for example, serving another Tomcat-based app).
-How can we neatly encapsulate it at the right level of abstraction and avoid duplication?

 We could, of course, create a custom module for each app, which hides away all that messy support code.
 However, it\'s a big overhead to create a new module just for a few lines of code, so it seems like there